 At Uppingham C of E Primary School we use the National Curriculum (2014) as a starting point for a broad and varied learning experience for our children.
 Our curriculum is enriched through our vision to inspire a love of learning and discover how to make a difference in our world.
 Our curriculum is planned to engage children, enabling them to be active learners with opportunities to be creative and develop critical thinking skills.

-The Big Picture of Our Curriculum sets out our curriculum intent, how learning will be organised and how we will look at the impact of the curriculum on our children.
-Each subject also has a Big Picture which sets out further information about each subject, including the progression of learning from starting school in Squirrels Class to leaving in Year 6.
+Our Curriculum handbooks set out our curriculum intent, how learning will be organised and how we will look at the impact of the curriculum on our children including the progression of learning from starting school in EYFS to leaving in Year 6.